Mid Norfolk

+Constituency profile

+Mid Norfolk is a constituency in Norfolk.
+Its largest settlement is the town of Dereham which has a population of around 21,000.
+Other settlements in the constituency include the towns of Watton, Attleborough and Hingham and the village of Mattishall.

+This constituency covers a large rural area west of the city of Norwich and includes many small villages and historic market towns.
+Much of its industry is based around agriculture and rural business.
+The constituency has average levels of wealth and deprivation, and house prices are lower than the national and East of England averages.

+Residents of the constituency are generally older than average due to the large retiree population, and most are homeowners.
+They have low levels of education and the rates of household income and child poverty are average.
+A high proportion of residents work in the manufacturing and construction sectors and a low percentage claim unemployment benefits.
+White people made up 97% of the population at the 2021 census.

+At the local district council level, most of the constituency is represented by Conservative councillors with some Labour Party representatives elected in the west of Dereham.
+At the county council, which held elections more recently, most of the constituency is represented by Reform UK.
+Voters in Mid Norfolk strongly supported leaving the European Union in the 2016 referendum; an estimated 62% voted in favour of Brexit compared to the nationwide figure of 52%.

 History

 Under the Redistribution of Seats Act 1885, the three two-member county divisions of Norfolk were replaced with six single-member divisions, including the newly created Mid Division of Norfolk.
 It was abolished at the next redistribution of seats under the provisions of the Representation of the People Act 1918, when it was absorbed by neighbouring constituencies.

 The seat was re-established as a County Constituency for the 1983 general election, since which it has only elected and been served by a Conservative MP.

-The Boundary Commission's Fifth Periodic Review of Westminster constituencies for the 2010 general election created a new constituency, Broadland, based on the local government district of the same name, which was formed from the majority of the Mid Norfolk seat, together with parts of North Norfolk.
+The Boundary Commission's Fifth periodic review of Westminster constituencies for the 2010 general election created a new constituency, Broadland, based on the local government district of the same name, which was formed from the majority of the Mid Norfolk seat, together with parts of North Norfolk.
 The Mid Norfolk seat was retained with substantially altered boundaries, gaining parts of South Norfolk and South West Norfolk in compensation (see below).
 The former MP for Mid Norfolk, Keith Simpson, was selected to contest the newly created Broadland constituency.